 Teton River Idaho Temple

-Planning and approval phase; site location announced; residence relocated from Church-owned property; garage, outbuilding, and trees removed; groundbreaking not announced
+Planning and approval phase; site location announced; sewer and drainage equipment staged near the temple site; groundbreaking not announced

 Announcement:3 October 2021